zacksmash/vue-open-ai-apps/README.md

 # Open AI Apps SDK for Vue

-A set of composables for Vue to assist with using the OpenAI SDK window object.
+- A set of composables for Vue to assist with using the OpenAI SDK window object.
+- A `<OpenAiProvider />` component that wraps your app code and provides the `window.openai` object

 ```ts
 // Example usage